techthumb1/Health-Metrics-Tracker/README.md

 ---
 ### Future Enhancements

-- Advanced Analytics: Provide health insights based on logged metrics.
+- **Advanced Analytics**: Provide health insights based on logged metrics.
-- Additional Metrics: Support more health metrics, like body temperature or oxygen saturation.
+- **Additional Metrics**: Support more health metrics, like body temperature or oxygen saturation.
-- Export Data: Allow users to export their data as CSV or PDF.
+- **Export Data**: Allow users to export their data as CSV or PDF.
-- Notifications: Reminders for users to log metrics daily or weekly.
+- **Notifications**: Reminders for users to log metrics daily or weekly.

 ---
 ### Contributing